 It’s easy to forget how vital water is to our lives.
 It’s also easy to forget that in some parts of the world, having access to tap water is a luxury.
 Al-Khair Foundation provides clean, running water to disadvantaged communities worldwide.
 We look for the most effective way to source water in any given location, and then we work to get the water to those in need.
 Whether this means building boreholes and installing hand-pumps, or even setting up water filtration plants that work on solar energy, we strive to provide the gift of water to the communities who need it the most.

 Al-Khair Foundation’s Health projects range from disability support to health and maternity care through our mobile medical units.
 We also provide medical care, hygiene and sanitation kits in the aftermath of a disaster.
-Our Health programme is delivered in many regions around the world, including Gaza, Kenya, Pakistan and Bangladesh, India, Nepal.
+Our Health programme is delivered in many regions around the world, including Gaza, Kenya, South Asia, Nepal.
 In areas where AKF lacks the expertise or practical means to deliver, we fund existing projects or work with organisations on the ground.

 Al-Khair Foundation responds to the needs of refugees and Internally Displaced Peoples (IDPs) by providing shelter in tents and in building camps.
 AKF also works to rebuild homes and villages destroyed by disasters.
 These are long-term housing projects, which eventually offer a permanent solution to homelessness.

 Al-Khair Foundation has been committed to increasing literacy, especially amongst the most disadvantaged.
-We do so by building schools and providing vocational training in many locations around the world, including the UK, Somaliland, Pakistan, Gaza and Bangladesh.
-We have eight schools in our portfolio – three in the United Kingdom, one in Somaliland and four in Pakistan – from which we educate over 6,000 children.
+We do so by building schools and providing vocational training in many locations around the world, including the UK.
+We have eight schools in our portfolio – from which we educate over 6,000 children.
 We provide over 3,000 Palestinian children in Gaza with education, and this work has been supported by the UNRWA.

 Our livelihood programmes provide people with the training and the means to earn a decent living.
 Not only this, but we also give them the opportunity of employment.
 With your help, we can ensure more people are able to work themselves out of poverty and reduce their dependence on hand outs.